 Reduce the risk, cost, and effort of managing ongoing Windows updates.

 Windows servicing is not going away any time soon.
 But anyone who has managed an OS update for thousands of end users knows it's time consuming and full of risks.
-You can disrupt critical operations or blow-up user access if not managed carefully.
+You can disrupt critical operations or hamper user productivity if not managed carefully.

 You can’t afford to devote months to pre-testing apps, but you don’t want to blindly roll out the update for fear of crashing access to critical applications.

 Prior to planning your rollout you’ll need to identify equipment nearing end of lease, incompatible with the new OS, or due for replacement.

 The logistics of handling updates across global teams, thousands of users, and remote workers is immense.
 You’ll need to avoid updates during critical business hours or blackout dates.